phBalance/hero6e-foundryvtt/README.md

 6. Marking a token as dead marks all identical tokens as dead. [#247](https://github.com/dmdorman/hero6e-foundryvtt/issues/153)
    - You need to turn off *Link Actor Data* in the actor Prototype Token or Token screen.
    - Named actors can have tokens on several scenes, and by default their properies are linked to the master actor.
 So as you move from scene to scene their STUN/BODY/Statuses and all other properties remain the same.
    - Generic actors should have their link actor data unchecked, which allows you to make distinct changes to the tokens, those changes do not affect the master actor.
-You may find [Token Mold](https://foundryvtt.com/packages/token-mold) useful to rename generic actors.
+There are also options on the Prototype token to add a number or adjetive to the token name.

 ## Screenshots